 To help all residents of Clark County realize their best health outcomes, the Clark County Combined Health District promotes policies, creates systems, and offers services, that empower residents to live a healthy life.

-Our workforce of over 120 individuals is dedicated to preventing the spread of disease, promoting healthy lifestyles, and protecting the environment.
-Please explore this site to learn more about how CCCHD helps keep our community healthy, safe, and thriving.
+Our workforce of over 100 individuals is dedicated to preventing the spread of disease, promoting healthy lifestyles, and protecting the environment.

 Our Mission